gogins/csound-webserver-opcodes/README.md

 # webkit_run_javascript

-`webkit_run_javascript` - Executes JavaScript source code in the JavaScript context of the browser's default Web page.
+`webkit_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of the browser's default Web page.

 ## Description

-`webkit_run_javascript` - Executes JavaScript source code in the JavaScript context of the browser's default Web page.
+`webkit_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of the browser's default Web page.
 This can be used to inject new JavaScript modules, including the `Csound.js` Csound proxy, into existing Web pages, or for example to send Csound's runtime messages to the Web page for display there, or to send a generated score in JSON format for display on the page.
 Or it can be used to call existing functions in the JavaScript context.
 However, this opcode is asynchronous and does not return the last value produced by the evaluation of the JavaScript code.

 It is however possible to have the JavaScript code return a value by sending the value on a Csound message channel.
-This is still asynchronous, but it is possible to obtain a computed value this way.
+This is still asynchronous, but it is possible to obtain a computed value in this way.

 ## Syntax
 ```